 Validation checklist

 The information on this webpage only covers planning applications for our borough.
-For information about Swale Borough Council planning applications, you can download the full validation checklist or visit their website.
+For information about Swale Borough Council planning applications, you can download the full validation checklist.

 Published: 15 November 2024